kzlsahin/SimleSlider.js/README.md

     const itemSlider = new SlidingItemsBar(3, "itemSlider");
   </script>

-  that is all.
+  that is it.
 Open the page and see the items sliding.
 Congrats!